sanantoniochili/nanoSurface_Evaluation/README.md

 The results are a matrix of heights corresponding to the surface points.
 Use standard input to invoke 3D surface plotter.

-## EncodeSimple
+## Encoding

-Application using the first (most simple) way of encoding a surface as suggested in file "Encodings.pdf": splitting space [-100nm,100nm] to same-length subspaces and name each subspace with a letter.
+Application to encode heights to letters of the Latin alphabet using the first oneof the methods suggested in file "Encodings.pdf".
 Use the following flags:

 * -in \<input filename>